 Quick start

-- Enter gate count and gate width so the calculator can remove gate openings.
+- Enter gate count and gate width so the calculator can remove gate openings and add two gate posts per gate.

 Best uses